br1code/br1-interview-preparation/client/README.md

 - **Update Question Button**
   - Saves any changes made to the question content, hint, or category.
     - **Endpoint:** `PUT /api/questions/{id}`
+- **Delete Question Button**
+  - Displays a confirmation modal before deleting the question.
+The users gets redirected to the homepage.
+    - **Endpoint:** `DELETE /api/questions/{id}`
 - **Submitted Answers**
   - Lists all video recordings submitted for this question, sorted by creation date.
   - Each answer includes:
     - A link to play back the video.
 The text of the link displays the creation date.
       - **Endpoint:** `GET /api/answers/{id}`

+### Answer Detail Page (`/answers/{id}`)

+Displays a video player with the recorded answer.
+Allows users to delete the answer.

+- Displays the submission date (createdAt).
 - A "Delete" button to remove the answer and its associated video file.
   - Displays a confirmation modal before deletion.
   - **Endpoint:** `DELETE /api/answers/{id}`
+- A link to the Question Details page.

 ## API Endpoints